-- All support staff must be trained on HHCAHPS Survey protocols. - Make available relevant sections of the Protocols and Guidelines Manual to all relevant staff. - Staff must be trained on: - use of relevant equipment (scanning, case management systems, data entry programs), and - decision rules and coding guidelines for returned questionnaires (data receipt and data entry staff). - Training must include proper handling and storage of paper and electronic data.
+- All support staff must be trained on HHCAHPS Survey protocols. - Make available relevant sections of the Protocols and Guidelines Manual to all relevant staff. - Staff must be trained on - use of relevant equipment (scanning, case management systems, data entry programs), and - decision rules and coding guidelines for returned questionnaires (data receipt and data entry staff) according to HHCAHPS protocols. - Training must include proper handling and storage of paper and electronic data.